Reloaded-Project/Reloaded-II/docs/CreatingRelease.md

 In the selection dialog, select the file (`.md`) containing the text to be included; e.g. `Readme.md` for the Readme and `Changelog.md` for the Changelog.

+!!! note

+    GameBanana Descriptions and Updates are auto-converted to Readme and Changelogs.
+    If your mod page only hosts 1 mod; then it is acceptable to use those instead.

 ### Add Delta Update

 !!! info "About Delta Updates"